Audifaz/Multitask-System/README.md

 # Multitask-System
-For this Microcontroller proyecto, it is used the CCS Compiler and PIC16F1937, for a Multitask System which controls diverse elements from actuators to sensors.
+For this Microcontroller proyect, it is used the CCS Compiler and PIC16F1937, with the purpose of creating a Multitask System which controls diverse elements from actuators to sensors.